toms-dev/TypeScriptDependencyInjection/README.md

 context.resolve(); 	// no error! :)
 ```

-**Note.** It is also possible to use an non-named injection annotation:
+**Note.** It is also possible to use an non-named injection annotation in the class declaration:
 ```TypeScript
 	@Deps.Injection(SelfInjectingClass)
 	public dep: SelfInjectingClass;